Westminster smart stores and micro markets for the US-36 corridor and beyond.

 What footprint usually makes the most sense in Westminster?

-The question in Westminster is usually not whether a property needs a separate vendor for each format.
-It is whether the building should start with compact smart vending machines, move into a larger smart store, or open a fuller micro market.
+The question in Westminster is usually whether the building should use a compact smart-store setup, a larger smart-store setup, or a fuller micro market.

 - This format works well in Westminster when the property wants a more premium guest or resident experience than a traditional vending setup can offer.